Skip to main content

 Is the Levoit Vital 200S better than the Core 300?+

-For most buyers, yes.
-The Vital 200S costs $10 less ($89.99 vs $99.99), delivers 25% higher CADR (177 vs 141 CFM), covers 73% more floor area (380 vs 219 sq ft), and includes smart features the Core 300 lacks entirely — VeSync app control, a PM2.5 sensor, auto mode, and pet mode.
-The Core 300 is only preferable if you want a more compact unit or actively prefer a purifier without Wi-Fi or app connectivity.
+The Vital 200S delivers 25% higher CADR (177 vs 141 CFM), covers 73% more floor area (380 vs 219 sq ft), and includes smart features the Core 300 lacks entirely — VeSync app control, a PM2.5 sensor, auto mode, and pet mode.
+However, at $169.99 vs $99.00, the Vital 200S costs $71 more.
+If your room is under 220 sq ft and you do not need smart features, the Core 300 is the better value.
+If you need larger coverage or want app control, the Vital 200S justifies the premium.

 Is the Levoit Core 400S worth the upgrade over the Vital 200S?+